1973 San Diego Chargers season

 The San Diego Chargers season was the franchise's fourth season in the National Football League (NFL), and its 14th overall.

-The team was coming off a season that ended with a 4–9–1 record.
-Although he was offered a five-year contract toward the end of the previous season, 1973 would prove to be Harland Svare's final season as the team's head coach.
+The Chargers were coming off a season that ended with a 4–9–1 record.
+Although he was offered a five-year contract toward the end of the previous season, 1973 was Harland Svare's final season as head coach; he stepped down in early November at 1–6–1, and special teams coach Ron Waller led the team for the final six games.